peterwateber/test-layout-db/README.md

 - **Feature upgrades**
   Instead of adding more visualizations, I would focus on upgrading existing features.
   For example, the current bar chart could be updated to support **calendar-based views** (weekly or monthly aggregations), similar to how the existing system presents its reports.
-  I would also update the table to **allow sorting per column** and most probably use Ag-Grid or Ignte UI.
+  I;d also update the table to **allow sorting per column** and most probably use Ag-Grid or Ignte UI.
   In addition, users could **create, update, and delete time entries**, making the dashboard not only a reporting tool but also an interactive time management system.
-  Finally, I would add the ability to **export reports as CSV**, similar to the existing system.
+  Finally, I would add the ability to **export reports as CSV/XLSXX/PDF**, similar to the existing system.

 - **User engagement improvements**
   Leverage the data returned from `/api/v4/report` to create more meaningful engagement.